 “The best way to predict the future is to implement it.”

 When our students leave university and look for their first job, many of them will be applying for roles that do not yet exist.
-A well-rounded education should help prepare them for this constantly evolving world.
-Studying computing teaches students a range of invaluable life skills such as reasoning, logic, problem solving, precision and resourcefulness.
+A rounded education should help prepare them for this constantly evolving world.
+Studying Computer Science teaches students a range of invaluable life skills such as reasoning, logical thinking, problem solving, precision and resourcefulness.